 (This post is a part of Vegan Kitchen Simplified series.
 See other posts in this series over here and find out about my favorite vegan cooking tips, kitchen hacks, and more!)

-5 Microwave-Friendly Vegan Meals For Breakfast, Lunch and Dinner
+5 Vegan Microwave Recipes For Breakfast, Lunch and Dinner

 1. Instant oatmeal packets.
 This breakfast option is a no-brainer, especially if you don’t have a lot of time to make breakfast in the morning (who does?), or if you’re traveling a lot.